 You can switch between light and dark themes.

 After adding an element, you will see its menu on the left panel: a content tab for setting tags, global styles, and dynamic data, and a style tab to control every detail in styling the element.
-Also, there’s a button for setting conditions for this element.
+Also, there’s a button for setting conditions and interactions for this element.

-On the right panel, you can move, delete or duplicate elements, make them global, and copy and paste them or their styles.
+On the right panel, you can move, delete, or duplicate elements, make them global, and copy and paste them or their styles.

-Conditions
+Conditions and Interactions

 Check this out: